hellbox/srob-migration/content/reviews/help-selfie.md

 name = "Help selfie"
 title = "Help selfie"
-dek = "Helping herself when faced with self-help, Bonnie J Rough ends up helping us all." type = "Review"facebookauto = "Self-help!?
+dek = "Helping herself when faced with self-help, Bonnie J Rough ends up helping us all." type = "Review" facebookauto = "Self-help!?
 Bonnie J Rough finds jewels in the maligned genre \u2014 something helpful on a day we all need some help." twitterauto = "Self-help!? @bonniejrough finds jewels in the maligned genre \u2014 something helpful on a day we all need some help." reviews_byline = ["writers/bonnie-j-rough.md"] reviews_books = ["books/minding-the-muse.md", "books/playing-big.md"]